 The Refuge, Oxford St, Manchester M60 7HA

 The Oast House

-Since its recent refurbishment, The Oast House in Spinningfields has become even more charming than before and is well and truly set for the coming winter months.
-Whilst there have been a few changes, one thing that has remained the same is The Oast House’s iconic Christmas tipis- which are just as gorgeous and cosy as ever!
-The giant tipis are kitted out with a large fire place in the centre of the room; benches and tables occupying the outer rim.
+The Oast House in Spinningfields becomes even more charming than before during the winter months, with their iconic Christmas tipis as gorgeous and cosy as ever!
+The giant tipis are kitted out with a large fire place in the centre of the room and benches and tables occupying the outer rim.
 Whether you’re on a first date or just want to come out for a couple of drinks with your pals, you won’t have to barge your way through the crowd to get a drink from the main bar – there’s one already in the tipi, to save you some hassle.
 How convenient?

 The Oast House, The Avenue Courtyard, Spinningfields, Crown Square, Manchester M3 3AY

 Heaton Park is always a hit with so many of us over the festive period, mainly because it provides a place for us to blow off those Christmas cobwebs and nurse our 7-day hangovers.
 But, this year the park introduced its heated winter dining domes, which have provided the cosiest setting to enjoy an afternoon tea or a three-course meal.
 The domes are situated in the park’s stables, but, don’t worry, you won’t be joined by any animals, just a selection of great food, cocktails and beer to enjoy snuggled up with your loved ones.